CHEAT SHEET · BOCCONIPREP.LT

 WHAT YOU NEED

-IB grades: 38+ for competitive programmes (BIEMF wants 40+).
+IB grades: 38+ for competitive programmes.
 Bocconi Test: the main filter.
 Motivation letter: ~500 words, English.
 English proof: IB English literature is enough, TOEFL not required.

 BOCCONI TEST